 The need for latest technology and getting infrastructure 5G ready is ever increasing.
 The requirement for higher speed broadband is increasing tremendously as the awareness is also ever-increasing and switching to an all fibre network is the best choice.
 In order to provide the best service possible, the move to fibre has become imminent but you still have a choice to stay with your current provider.

 Do I need special equipment to get the full speed through my Wi-Fi?

 As with all wireless routers, it depends on the age and capability of the router.
 Most routers purchased from your provider should be able to deliver the speed you have purchased.
 However, for subscribers selecting one of the higher speed plans, it may be beneficial to upgrade to a Wi-Fi router that has greater bandwidth capabilities.
 These higher speed wireless routers are available for purchase from XiddiG or a number of other retailers.

 Why not Satellite?

 Fixed wired systems are ground based and the data packets travel very short distances compared to satellite broadband systems.
-With a satellite system, the packets have to travel 35,764 kilometres from end user to satellite, back to earth to the Internet backbone and then all the way back, for a total of around 160,934 kilometres.
+With a satellite system, the packets have to travel 35,764 kilometres from end user to satellite, back to earth to the internet backbone and then all the way back, for a total of around 160,934 kilometres.
 Even at the speed of light, the round trip takes over 7 seconds.
-This latency or ping makes satellite unsuitable for videoconferencing, telecommuting, VOIP and gaming or any critical systems i.e. banking.
+This latency or ping makes satellite unsuitable for videoconferencing, telecommuting, VOIP and gaming or any critical systems i.e. banking & tele-medicine.
 Fibre-optic systems typically have latency of 5 to 10 milliseconds (a blink of an eye) to get to Internet backbone, and also has the advantage of rapid scalability.